 In wav_rx.py, insert three FIR filters as shown in Fig. 2, one each for bass, mid, and treble.
-You may use the following helper functions to design the filters, i.e. to determine the filter taps.
-See the manual for further information.
+You may use the following helper functions to design the filters:

-'''

 gr.firdes.low_pass

 gr.firdes.band_pass

 gr.firdes.high_pass

-'''

-They return tap values as a list, which is then used as the argument taps when instantiating the filter with where decim_rate should be 1 in this case.
+They return tap values as a list, which is then used as the argument taps when instantiating the filter with gr.fir_filter_fff(decim_rate,taps)

+where decim_rate should be 1 in this case.
 Suitable bandwidths and transition bands are given in the following table: